Spectral theory of fluctuations in time-average statistical mechanics of reversible and driven systems: Applications of the theory

 If the receptor estimates the concentration $c$ by reading out and averaging the fraction of time the ligand is bound, $\theta_1$, over an interval of duration $t$, the precision of the estimate is bounded from above by the variance of the local time fraction given by Eq.~(\ref{ss}) and reads explicitly

 Typically one assumes that the measurement $t$ is longer than any correlation time \cite{berg77,Bialek_2005,GodecMetz,GodecMetz2}, which in the present setting implies $t\gg 1/[k(1+c)]$, i.e. much longer than the correlation time of two-state Markov switching noise, $\tau_c\equiv\lambda_1^{-1}=1/(k+kc)$ \cite{Bialek_2005}.
-In this regime the averaging noise corresponds to shot-noise such that the variance decreases as with the number of statistically independent receptor measurements $\#_t$ \cite{berg77,Bialek_2005,GodecMetz,GodecMetz2}, where $\#_t\sim t/\tau_c$ is the number of statistically independent realizations of the two-state process and therefore $\sigma_{\theta_1}^2(t)\propto 1/\#_t=\tau_c/t$, according to the central limit theorem.
+In this regime the averaging-noise corresponds to shot-noise such that the variance decreases with the number of statistically independent receptor measurements $\#_t$ \cite{berg77,Bialek_2005,GodecMetz,GodecMetz2}, where $\#_t\sim t/\tau_c$ is the number of statistically independent realizations of the two-state process.
+Therefore $\sigma_{\theta_1}^2(t)\propto 1/\#_t=\tau_c/t$, according to the central limit theorem.

 Based on the bound derived in Eq.~(\ref{bound}) the shot-noise limit is in fact an upper bound to fluctuations of receptor occupancy at any duration of measurement, and saturates only in the limit $t\gg \tau_c$.
 Namely, a direct application of the bound \eqqref{bound} indeed yields, using $G^{\rm eq}_t(1,1)=P_t(1|1)P_\infty(1|1)$,